Service. Leadership. Adventure.

 - Enjoy a pristine desert river while protecting it from future harm

 - Learn the meaning of community working alongside the Zuni in their isolated but vibrant Pueblo

 - Inspire your team while developing a nature preserve in the Rocky Mountains

 - Understand the necessity of great communication off-trail at 12,000 feet

-After orientation and outfitting at Deer Hill Basecamp, we spend a day at a nearby lake learning how to handle a canoe, so you feel comfortable and confident as we head to our put-in for a 56-mile adventure on the lower San Juan River.
+After orientation and outfitting at Deer Hill Basecamp, we spend a day at a nearby lake learning how to handle a canoe, so you feel comfortable and confident as we head to our put-in for a 56-mile adventure on the Green River.
 This a true wilderness experience.
 Carve your way through a deep sandstone canyon you share with bald eagles and bighorn sheep.
 Hike to a swimming hole hidden in the folds of 1000-foot cliffs.
 Scout your line through Government and Ross Rapids, and then go for it!
 Give back to this unique and delicate place by spending a day removing an abandoned mine structure, or restoring a sandy beach.
 In our first week we build the foundations of our team, and begin to explore leadership skills and ethics, as we get to know each other, the river and the fun of backcountry life.

 Community Service in the Zuni Pueblo, New Mexico

 We now travel to the Zuni Pueblo, home to an ancient people with a fascinating and intact cultural history rooted in their Kachina clans.
 Working alongside Zuni youth, we tend community gardens and orchards, repair traditional stone bread ovens, and improve the community center.
 Zuni elders welcome us, and tell us of their ancestral mythology.
 It is a privilege to be invited into the Zuni Eagle Aviary, where they nurse injured eagles and humanely gather their feathers for ceremonies.